-The Company generates revenue from creating content, including promotional content and customer advertising.
+The Company generates revenue from creating content, including promotional content, customer advertising, and feature films.
 The Company's performance obligations consist of Company-created content for use by its customers or the delivery of a promised number of actions related to the content (impressions or views).
 The revenue is recognized when the content, or the related action, is delivered.